li223/SlothCord/README.md

 4) If it breaks, I blame you

 # What if I have a burning question?
-Then erm...
-IDK you could try find me on Discord: li223#5153 (Glhf with that)
+You can try to find me on Discord: li223#5153